DinoHub-SubT/dsta_deploy/docs/install-workspaces.md

-# Deploy Workspace
+# Deploy Workspaces

 The `deploy` workspace *maintains* all the `SubT` repositories as [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

-- Read the [deploy wiki page](https://docs.google.com/document/d/19dcKAV1WZBrLasjQ-4Nt33Ggk4_YhLD_ObwR3hpoXnA/edit?usp=sharing) for a simple submodule tutorial review.
+- Read the [deploy wiki page](https://bitbucket.org/cmusubt/deploy/wiki/tutorials/submodules) for a simple submodule tutorial review.

 ## About Deploy Layout

 The deploy repos maintains all `SubT` repositories as nested submodules.

-Submodules has many advantages and disadvantages.
-The reason for submodule selection includes the following:
+Submodules has many advantages:

 - submodules provide the ability to maintain a snapshot of repositories.
 - submodule allow for easy, isolate versioning.
 - intermediate submodule levels allow for easy, isolated group versioning.
-- submodules do not require new toolsets and provide user feedback from `git status`.
+- submodules does not require learning a new toolset and provides user feedback from `git status`.

 **Commit Levels**